July martyrs' families end Secretariat protest with ultimatum, demand answers on bail orders

-Families of victims and injured survivors of last year's July uprising vacated the road in front of the Secretariat this afternoon after issuing an ultimatum to the government to meet their demands.
+Families of martyrs and injured survivors of last year's July mass uprising vacated the road in front of the Secretariat this afternoon after nearly three hours of blockade, issuing an ultimatum to the government to meet their demands, including an explanation from Law Adviser Asif Nazrul.

-Before dispersing, the demonstrators said the law adviser must explain to the chief adviser by next Sunday why the accused in the July killings are being granted bail.
+The families demanded that Asif Nazrul explain to the chief adviser by next Sunday why the accused in the July killings are being granted bail and that this explanation be presented to the nation.

-The protesters further alleged that police attacked them during today's programme and called on the home adviser to ensure visible justice for the incident.
+They also alleged police attacked them during their sit-in programme and urged the home adviser to ensure visible justice for the incident.
+The protesters warned they would resume demonstrations if their demands were not met.

 Bulbul Karim, father of slain Alif Ahmed Siam, said, "Even after a year, there has been no justice for my son's murder.
 The government is making a mockery of justice.
 The accused are getting bail by paying money, while the law adviser has failed to take any action."

-Rabiul Awal, brother of slain Tayim, said, "We demand this adviser's resignation."
+Rabiul Awal, brother of slain Tayim, said, "We demand this [law] adviser's resignation."

 Abdul Matin, father of Shaheed Sheikh Shahriar, added, "Instead of justice, we are being deceived."